Child Obesity Information and Related Health Issues Document List

 Food and beverage companies who do the majority of advertising to children will follow uniform nutrition criteria for foods advertised to children.

-University of Illinois scientists from a variety of disciplines have teamed up to examine the factors that contribute to childhood obesity.
+Scientists from a variety of disciplines have teamed up to examine factors that contribute to childhood obesity.

 123GoTV device provides a home fitness solution to children to help fight obesity and encourages more physical activity and less TV watching.